edouerd/products-systems/README.md

 ### What is Product?
 ##### (Or, what does it mean to crystalize?)

+> Quote

+- get up to speed
+- get up to speed
+- get up to speed

+1. Reading One
+2. Reading Two
+3. Reading Three

 ### What is Design?
 ##### (Or, what are the systems at play?)

+> Quote

+- get up to speed
+- get up to speed
+- get up to speed

+1. Reading One
+2. Reading Two
+3. Reading Three

 ### What does the future hold?
 ##### How to keep going

+> Quote

+- get up to speed
+- get up to speed
+- get up to speed

+1. Reading One
+2. Reading Two
+3. Reading Three